thenetcircle/dino/docs/md/rest.md

 ## POST /create

-Creates and joins the room (if specified users are online):
+Creates and joins the room (if specified users are online).
+Rooms created using this API will always be in the default channel.

 ```json
 {